Human Enhancement Drugs. Definition and examples of performance and cognition Enhancing Drugs. Incl. 4 categories, risks & impact!

 We want to perform better in life.
 But not by becoming bionic people and surrendering to meticulous chemical interventions.
 That’s not human.Leon Kass (bio-ethicist)

-In a way, this also evokes the image of Soma, the drug from the book Brave New World by Michael Bess [link at the bottom].
-In this dystopian book, people assert that they are happy and fulfilled – but apart from chemical substances, there is nothing in their lives that actually generates their happiness and sense of fulfilment.
+In a way, this also evokes the image of Soma, the drug from the book Brave New World by Aldous Huxley [link at the bottom].
+In this dystopian book, people assert that they are happy and fulfilled – but apart from chemical substances, there is nothing in their lives that actually generates their happiness and sense of fulfillment.
 Their relationships are superficial, their thoughts and feelings are conditioned, and their work is routine and standardized.

 But a novel is always more likely to explore the extremes.
 And helping and treating people who suffer from depression, anxiety disorders and/or other mental disorders is now quite commonly accepted.
 Why shouldn’t pharmaceutical means be allowed, to help you feel even better?
 So that you could enjoy even more valuable relationships, accomplish tasks that bring more satisfaction, or go through life with more creativity and imagination?